boc-tothefuture/boc-tothefuture.github.com/_posts/2016-08-17-news-openwhisk-uniq.md

 }
 {% endhighlight %}

+Both requests return OK and duplicate entries exist on the news page.

 {% include gallery id="duplicate_posts" caption="News page with duplicate posts" %}

 ## Steps to ensure unique articles

-1. Create a Cloudant index on the link field.
+1. Create a Cloudant index on the link field
 2. Filter news articles with links that already exist in Cloudant
-3. Insert filtered news articles.
+3. Insert filtered news articles

 <br>

 # Another Cloudant index

 Creating the initial Cloudant index was described in detail in [this post]({% post_url 2016-08-10-news-setting-up-cloudant %}).
 To create another index open up the Cloudant portal, select Databases from the left navigation section and then select your blog news database.
-Select the plus sign next to Design Documents then select query index.
+Select the plus sign next to Design Documents then select query indexes.
 {% include gallery id="cloudant_index" caption="Create a new query index" %}

 In the next screen you can create your index.
 Unlike the previous index, this time we want to index the link of the news articles so we can make sure all news artciles are unique.
 From the supplied default index example in cloudant replace 'foo' with 'link' and click create index.